Wisely Series: Overview of the stories

 The novels are narrated from the point of view of Wisely (sometimes also spelt "Wesley"), the protagonist in the series.
 They are set in a modern era (1960s–2000s) in a city that is evidently based on Hong Kong.
 According to Ni Kuang, the character's name was inspired by Wesley Village (衛斯理村) along Tai Hang Road near Jardine's Lookout in Hong Kong.
-The village was named after John Wesley (1703–91), an English cleric who founded the Methodist movement in Protestant Christianity.
+The village was named after John Wesley (1703–91), an English cleric who founded the Methodist movement within Anglican Christianity.

 Wisely was born in a wealthy family who run a trading company.
 Little is known about his parents; it is assumed that they died early.
 The head of the family is Wisely's grandfather.
 Wisely is the chairman of the company's board of directors.
 He lets his general manager run the company and spends his time travelling around the world and solving mysteries.
 He has several extraordinary adventures throughout his life, including encounters with aliens and supernatural beings.